draobrehtom/fivem-map-editor/README.md

 How to configure your FiveM server to connect it with your MongoDB installation?

 We recommend using a fresh and stable build of FiveM.
-See here.
 (We also recommend using the cfx-default template without any additional resources.)

 Once you are ready, make sure your FiveM server is not running.
 It is a simple and open source MongoDB wrapper for FiveM.
 It's running on top of MongoDB Node Driver.